-Yes dialysis is offered at all three Fox facilities on a case by case basis.
-Each is unique so it’s best to discuss this with Admissions department for more specific information.
+Yes, dialysis is offered at the Mechanicsburg facility on a case-by-case basis.
+Each is unique so it’s best to discuss this with the Admissions department for more specific information.

 Yes all three of our Fox facilities have free Wifi for resident use.
 The social worker can provide you with the password for access.

 Upon admission, the social worker will evaluate the patient and determine a discharge plan with the cooperation of the family and the interdisciplinary team.
 Discharge planning is ongoing and adjusted depending on the patient’s needs.
 Homecare and required equipment are also ordered as needed.